GameMaker: GML Visual

 GML Visual (originally called "Drag and Drop") is GameMaker's visual scripting tool.

 GML Visual allows developers to perform common tasks (like instantiating objects, calling functions, or working with files and data structures) without having to write a single line of code.
-It remains to be largely aimed at novice users.
+It is largely aimed at novice users.

 While historically GML Visual remained fairly limited in what can be comfortably done with it, GameMaker Studio 2 had seen an overhaul to the system, allowing more tasks to be done with GML Visual, and having it translate directly to code (with an in-IDE preview for users interested in migrating to code).

 History

 GameMaker was originally developed by Mark Overmars.
 The program was first released on 15 November 1999 under the name of Animo (at the time, it was just a graphics tool with limited visual scripting capabilities).
 The first versions of the program were being developed in Delphi.

 Subsequent releases saw the name changed to Game Maker and software moving towards more general-purpose 2D game development.

-Versions 5.0 and below have been freeware; version 5.1 introduced an optional registration fee; version 5.3 (January 2004) introduced a number of new features for registered users, including particle systems, networking, and possibility to extend games using DLLs.
+Versions 5.0 and below were freeware; version 5.1 introduced an optional registration fee; version 5.3 (January 2004) introduced a number of new features for registered users, including particle systems, networking, and possibility to extend games using DLLs.

 Version 6.0 (October 2004) introduced limited functionality for use of 3D graphics, as well as migrating the runtime's drawing pipeline from VCL to DirectX.

 Growing public interest led Overmars to seek help in expanding the program, which led to partnership with YoYo Games in 2007.
 From this point onward, development was handled by YoYo Games while Overmars retained a position as one of the company's directors.
 Version 7.0 was the first to emerge under this partnership.

-The first macOS compatible version of program was released in 2009, allowing games to be made for two operating systems with minimal changes.
+The first macOS compatible version of the program was released in 2009, allowing games to be made for two operating systems with minimal changes.

-Version 8.1 (April 2011) sees the name changed to GameMaker (lacking a space) to avoid any confusion with the 1991 software Game-Maker.
+Version 8.1 (April 2011) saw the name changed to GameMaker (lacking a space) to avoid any confusion with the 1991 software Game-Maker.
 This version also had the runtime rewritten in C++ to address performance concerns with previous versions.

-September 2011 sees the initial release of "GameMaker: HTML5" - a new version of software with capability to export games for web browsers along with desktop.
+September 2011 saw the initial release of "GameMaker: HTML5" - a new version of software with capability to export games for web browsers along with desktop.